Super Bowl 53 on TV: A viewer’s guide to Sunday’s game

 OTHER PREGAME PROGRAMMING

-NFL Network will air a 9½-hour edition of “NFL GameDay Morning”, starting at 9 a.m.
+NFL Network will air an 8 1/2-hour edition of “NFL GameDay Morning”, starting at 9 a.m.

 ESPN’s “Postseason NFL Countdown” will go on the air at 10 a.m. for four hours.